Tazzios/cbprofilecontent/README.md

 Show CB userlist with id5 in the layout div-avatar
 >{cbprofile cblistid=5 layout=div-avatar}

+Show 5 users of the CB userlist with the listname: te st
+>{cbprofile cblistname="te st" top=5}

-Show CB userlist with the listname: te st
+Show CB userlist with the listname: te st ordered desc on registerdate
->{cbprofile cblistname="te st" }
+>{cbprofile cblistname="te st" orderby=registerdate order=desc}

-Show the user with username Bert and admin
+Show the user with username Bert and admin in random order
->{cbprofile username=Bert|admin}
+>{cbprofile username=Bert|admin order=random}

 Show the user with following emailadresses
 >{cbprofile email="bert@example.com|admin@example.com"}